top of page

 Nneoma’s human rights work has been recognized at the highest levels.
 In 2016, she was honored as a recipient of President Barack Obama’s prestigious Mandela Washington Fellowship under the Young African Leaders Initiative, a testament to her leadership and transformative influence in Africa and beyond.

-Beyond BEFA, Nneoma serves as the Chair of the Civil Society Regional Reference Group of the Spotlight Initiative Africa Regional Program, a collaboration between the United Nations and the European Union to eliminate violence against women and girls by 2030.
+Beyond BEFA, Nneoma serves as the Chairperson of the Civil Society Regional Reference Group of the Spotlight Initiative Africa Regional Program, a collaboration between the United Nations and the European Union to eliminate violence against women and girls by 2030.
 She also spearheads efforts to resettle and rehabilitate survivors of domestic violence, trafficking, and harmful cultural practices, ensuring they receive the resources and support necessary to rebuild their lives.

 Her vision extends beyond aid to empowerment—she champions sustainable economic opportunities, policy advocacy, and community-driven solutions to break cycles of poverty and dependency.